vanus-labs/docs/user-manual/concepts/subscription.md

 # Subscription

-The subscription in Vanus reflects the consumer's interest in receiving events and describes the method for delivering the events.

-A subscription in Vanus has the following features:
+The following document will introduce the Subscription component of Vanus.
+A subscription will pull the events from a specific Eventbus and send them to the target.

+## Subscription special features

-## Filter
+### Filter

-A set of filter expressions, where each expression evaluates to either true or false for each event generated.
-Only all filter expression evaluate to true, the event will be delivered to sink.

-Vanus support filter as follow:
+The Filter feature is a set of conditions we can set to a Subscription to filter the events we want to consume from an Eventbus.
+The Subscription will select all the events that meet the specification defined by the filter.

-- **exact** :  For match Cloudevents attributes that value must all exactly match with the associated value.
+- **exact** :  match Cloudevents attributes; Cloudevents attributes must match exactly with the associated value String specified (case sensitive).
-- **prefix** : For match Cloudevents attributes that value must all start with the associated value.
+- **prefix** : match Cloudevents attributes; that value must all start with the associated value.
-- **suffix** : For match Cloudevents attributes that value must all end with the associated value.
+- **suffix** : match Cloudevents attributes; that value must all end with the associated value.
-- **all** : All is nested filter expressions, all filter expressions evaluate to true.
+- **all** : all must include a nested array of filter expressions; all filter expressions evaluate to true.
-- **any** : Not is nested filter expressions, any filter expressions evaluate to true.
+- **any** : any include a nested array of filter expressions; any filter expressions evaluate to true.
 - **not** : filter expressions evaluate to false.
 - **sql** : [CloudEvents SQL Expression](https://github.com/cloudevents/spec/blob/main/cesql/spec.md)

-## Transformer
+### Transformer

-Translate event data and deliver it to sink with a different format.
+The transformer can transform data into the desired format.

-## Sink
+### Sink

+The Sink is the target where the Subscription will send the event.
-The target to the event be sent.
-It may be Vance Sink, Mainstream Serverless computing products such as AWS Lambda, Cloud Functions，Knative serving, etc.
+This Sink can be a Vance Sink, Mainstream Serverless computing products such as AWS Lambda, Cloud Function, Knative Serving, etc.

-## Config
+### Config

-The confi of event delivery to Sink.
+Below is the list of the configurations for event delivery to a Sink.

-- **rate limit** : The rate limit for delivery event to sink.
+- **rate limit** : The rate limit for delivering events to the Sink.
-- **consumeFrom** : Vanus support three consume type: latest, earliest, timestamp.
+- **consume from** : Vanus supports three consumption types: latest, earliest, and timestamp.
-- **retryAtttemps** : The maximum number of retries for deliver event to sink when the event did not successfully delivery at the first.
+- **retry atttemps** : The maximum number of retries for delivering an event to the Sink when the event did not successfully deliver